stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 his left-hand coat pocket, I reminded him of my influential Sacramento friends who would be so much interested in his invention.

-  &ldquo;Oughtn&rsquo;t I to give you a letter of introduction to them?&rdquo; I said &ldquo;Oughtn&rsquo;t I to make a signed sketch and description of your executioner so that they&rsquo;ll grant you a cordial hearing?
-They can make you famous, you know&mdash;and there&rsquo;s no question at all but that they&rsquo;ll adopt your method for the state of California if they hear of it through someone like me, whom they know and trust.&rdquo;
+   "Oughtn't I to give you a letter of introduction to them? " I said  "Oughtn't I to make a signed sketch and description of your executioner so that they'll grant you a cordial hearing?
+They can make you famous, you know--and there's no question at all but that they'll adopt your method for the state of California if they hear of it through someone like me, whom they know and trust. "

   I was taking this tack on the chance that his thoughts as a disappointed inventor would let him forget the Aztec-religious side of his mania for a while.
-When he veered to the latter again, I reflected, I would spring the &ldquo;revelation&rdquo; and &ldquo;prophecy&rdquo;.
+When he veered to the latter again, I reflected, I would spring the  "revelation " and  "prophecy ".
 The scheme worked, for his eyes glowed an eager assent, though he brusquely told me to be quick.
 He further emptied the valise, lifting out a queer-looking congeries of glass cells and coils to which the wire from the helmet was attached, and delivering a fire of running comment too